How Bulgaria’s government fell amid mass protests

 The country’s prime minister resigned as part of the fallout

-Gen Z protests have been sweeping the world’s countries, and they have now toppled their first European government: Bulgarian Prime Minister Rosen Zhelyazkov announced his resignation on Dec.
-11, marking the latest in a slew of Bulgarian heads of government to step down in recent years.
-The protests were largely held over perceived corruption in the country, and now politicians will look to form a new government.
+Gen Z protests have been sweeping the world’s countries, and they have just toppled their first European government.
+Bulgarian Prime Minister Rosen Zhelyazkov announced his resignation on Dec.
+11, making him the latest in a slew of Bulgarian heads of government to step down in recent years.
+The protests were largely held over perceived corruption in the country, and now politicians are looking to form a new government.

 Why are Bulgarians protesting?

-The demonstrations were largely “mass protests against government corruption in recent weeks,” said The New York Times, as well as precipitated by anger toward a proposed tax increase for the private sector.
+The demonstrations were largely “mass protests against government corruption in recent weeks,” precipitated by anger toward a proposed tax increase for the private sector, said The New York Times.
 Thousands of Bulgarians took to the streets, mostly in the nation’s capital city, Sofia, but also “across the country in a rare show of nationwide solidarity.”
 A large swath of the protesters were young people and Gen Zers, representing a “demographic not typically associated with active political engagement in Bulgaria.”

 This adds Bulgaria to the list of countries where Gen Zers have been holding mass protests, including Madagascar, Morocco and Nepal.
 But while the protests started over corruption, the “real driving force behind the demonstrations has been broader dissatisfaction with the government itself,” said Politico.
 Bulgaria, a member of the European Union, is set to adopt the euro on Jan.
 1, which has also led to “fears of inflation” amid a disinformation campaign by Russia “aimed at undermining public support for the single currency.”